 Q14.
-Since your SOL clinic visit on (date), are there times when you wake up at night because of difficulty breathing?
+Since our last telephone interview with you on (date), are there times when you wake up at night because of difficulty breathing?

 Has the participant ever woken up because of difficulty in breathing on more than one occasion (e.g. 'are there times' means events that happened more than once).